RotekHandelsGmbH/adminscripts_public/linux/graphictools/compile_rusticl/readme_compile_rusticl.md

    ./90_remove_build_env.sh
    ```

-5. Restart your shell session or source your profile to apply environment changes:
+5. Restart your shell or source the profile:

    ```bash
    source ~/.profile